 Year-End Financial Planning For Rental Property Owners

 The end of the year is a hectic time for everyone—including rental property owners.
 But as December 31 approaches, as a real estate investor, you have an opportunity to prepare for tax season, decrease your tax liability, and set goals for the coming year.
-Setting aside time to review your books and meet with your tax preparer before year end can pay off, saving you both time and money.
-We’ve put together an outline to help you review your books—and business—so you can finish this year confidently.
-Ready?
-Let’s get started.

 Get Your Books in Order

-And if you need help getting your books together for this year, sign up for REI Hub’s free trial!
+Need help getting your books together for this year?
+Sign up for REI Hub’s free trial!
 Our cloud-based accounting software is designed for rental property owners.
 REI Hub has income and expense tracking, transaction feeds linked to your bank accounts, property- and unit-level reporting, Schedule E exports, fixed asset schedules, and more!
-And now you can share your REI Hub portfolio access with your business partner, bookkeeper, or tax preparer, making it even easier to keep your books up to date.

 When your books are in order, you’ll be well positioned to meet with your tax advisor, decide how to maximize your deductions for this year, and set goals for the coming year.